 Vaccine Formulation and Development

 In order to work correctly, a vaccine needs to induce an effective immune response that can recognize the intended pathogen and act against it5.
-One key component of Precision Vaccinology® is the expression of virulence and pathogenic factors during the manufacturing process.
+One key component of Precision Vaccinology® is the selection of isolates with appropriate virulence and pathogenic genes during the manufacturing process.

 Toxins, proteins, etc., that have been identified as being part of the selected isolate would potentially be ideal to include in an inactivated vaccine in an attempt to selectively target the pathogen6.
 By developing an immune response to key virulence factors via vaccination, the pathogen can be rendered innocuous5.

 Precision Vaccinology® also considers the adjuvant and route of administration to generate the best immune outcome.
 Certain adjuvants can enhance the immune response and/or aid in the administration of the antigen.
 There are multiple options to choose from when deciding on a route of administration, and often they can be chosen based on the preference of the particular farm that the product is being manufactured for.
 Custom vaccines can be developed for intranasal, intramuscular, intraperitoneal, or subcutaneous administration.
 Each route has unique advantages and drawbacks, and the relevant localized immune responses can be selectively enhanced based on the selected administration method5.
 Cambridge Technologies technical staff works with the herd veterinarian to select the most appropriate adjuvant and route of administration.

 Additionally, for bovine, Cambridge can provide a SoliDose® implantable custom vaccine that delivers 2 doses of vaccine in one implant, utilizing proprietary immediate release and prolonged release pellets.